tridibsamanta/Hackerrank/README.md

 # HackerRank Solutions
-My solutions to some Hackerrank problems in C++.
+My solutions to some Hackerrank problems in C++

 1. Sherlock and Array